JmsPae/GeoDistrib/README.md

 The present tool was designed (not really *designed*, but it sounds clever) for a very specific purpose at the time.
 At whilst that makes this a very simple tool, it has the potential to become greatly expanded in complexity, and thus, hopefully, functionality.
 Performance isn't fantastic either.

 The current plan is to add a json pipeline input, which lets the user define what and how the data from any number of fields will be distributed to any destination features.

-This is my first proper open source project, but feel free to make a pull request.